 Case WSOY: customer centric operating model

 The goal of the cooperation was to help WSOY on the path towards consumer insight and stronger data deployment.
 WSOY has been a pioneer in its industry, but the accelerating change in the operating environment and consumer behaviour has increased the need to extensively understand the current and future needs of consumers; in other words, to place the consumer at the centre of its operations.

 Swedish-owned Humana, that operates in the social and care sector, has obtained significant foothold in Finland through acquisitions.
 Now the goal is to bring all companies together, create one common Humana culture and thus take a step to the next level.

 Get your own report

-Leave your contact details below for a free report on State of Customer Centricity 2021.
-If you are interested in the current state of customer centricity in your own organisation, tick the box and we will contact you.
+Leave your contact details by mailing [email protected] for a free report on State of Customer Centricity.
+If you are interested in the current state of customer centricity in your own organisation, we are happy to tell you more about this.